 On a clear day, it can be seen from the coastal town of Semporna, located about 10km away.
-It takes around 10-15 minutes to reach the island by boat.
+It takes a mere 10-15 minutes to reach the island by boat.

-There is a vibrant seaweed farming community living in Sebangkat Island, where the waters are suitable for seaweed cultivation.
+There is a seaweed farming community living in Sebangkat Island, where the waters are suitable for seaweed cultivation.
 Learn more about seaweed farming from the vibrant community here.

 A seaweed farm operates from the island and there are cultivation plots in shallow areas towards the northern shore.
 Seaweed is dried in open spaces around the village and then sold in Semporna.

-Due to the proximity of the island to the mainland, there have been plans to build a visitor center and ‘water village’ or ‘water chalet’ style developments towards the southwest corner of the island.
+Due to the proximity of the island to the mainland, there have been plans to build a visitor center and ‘water village’ or water chalet-style developments towards the southwestern corner of the island.

-Complications due to the presence of Bajau Laut (Sea Gypsies) and Suluk people (who are non-Malaysian) in and around the island have put such plans on hold for the time being.
+However, complications due to the presence of Bajau Laut (Sea Gypsies) and Suluk people in and around the island have put such plans on hold for the time being.